CProfessor Emeritus USAF Veteran

 International

-Knight of The Civil Order of Alfonso X, bestowed by the King Juan Carlos of Spain
+- Knight of the Civil Order of Alfonso X, bestowed by the King Juan Carlos of Spain

 National

-"Order of Don Quijote" Sigma Delta Pi, National Spanish Honor Society
+- “Order of Don Quijote” Sigma Delta Pi, National Spanish Honor Society

 University of Arizona

-Graduate Advising/Mentoring Award, College of Humanities
+- Graduate Advising/Mentoring Award, College of Humanities

-Outstanding University Achievements Award, University of Arizona
+- Outstanding University Achievements Awards

-Recognition Outstanding Professor, Honors College
+- Recognition Outstanding Professor, Honors College

 State of Michigan

-Educator of the Year, Michigan World Languages Association
+- Educator of the Year, Michigan World Languages Association

 Michigan State University

-Alumni Teacher's Award, College of Arts and Letters
+- Alumni Teacher’s Award, College of Arts and Letters

-Robert Fiore Student Book Scholarship Endowed by College Alumni Association
+- Robert Fiore Student Book Scholarship Endowed by College Alumni Association

 SCHOLARLY ACTIVITIES